Azure-Samples/cosmosdb-synapse-link-samples/README.md

 ### Notebooks Execution

-Import these 2 "ipynb" spark notebooks under the "Retail/spark-notebooks/pyspark/" dir on to the Synapse workspace.
+Import the below two synapse spark notebooks under the "Retail/spark-notebooks/pyspark/" dir on to the Synapse workspace.

 1. Attach the Spark pool created in the prerequisite to the spark notebook
 1. [Batch Ingestion of Sales Forecasting data on Synapse Spark](Retail/spark-notebooks/pyspark/1CosmoDBSynapseSparkBatchIngestion.ipynb)